zstoi/PyConnectedness/README.md

 ## About

 **[PyConnectedness](https://www.prototypefund.de/projects/pyconnectedness)** is a Python library for analysing connectedness, spillovers and dependence in multivariate (time series) data.
 The current implementation focuses on variance-decomposition-based connectedness measures in the spirit of Diebold and Yilmaz (2009, 2012, 2014), including static and rolling-window dynamic connectedness, directional spillovers, net spillovers, net pairwise directional connectedness, and graphical representations of connectedness networks.
+Additionally, the package implements the frequency-domain connectedness framework of Baruník and Křehlík (2018), allowing connectedness to be decomposed across different frequency bands and time horizons.
 A max-linear Bayesian network module is additionally in progress, aiming to extend the package towards modelling extremal dependence and causal structures between extreme events.
-Additional methods, including frequency-domain connectedness for analysing spillovers across different time horizons, are planned.
-The goal is to bring methods that are well established in econometrics and statistics, but still scattered or missing in Python, into one open-source package.
+The goal is to bring methods that are well established in econometrics, statistics and applied mathematics, but still scattered or missing in Python, into one open-source package.

 ## Project status